fightingso/server-monitor/README.md

 `CHANNEL_ID` : ID of the channel using the bot.
 Multiple channels can be used by separating them with a comma.

+Additionally, this project has a feature that outputs command information to a Discord chat only when sudo is executed.
+To enable this feature, you need to either change the permissions of '/var/log/auth.log' (which can be done using 'sudo setfacl -m u:$(whoami):r /var/log/auth.log') or run the project with sudo.

 Finally, install the necessary libraries and run monitor.py.

 ```